The Eye, The Brain & The Auto

 - Emergency Medicine Physicians

 - Systems Engineers

 - Venture Capitalists

-At the end of the three-day world congress attendees will:
+At the end of the two-day world congress attendees will:

-- Appreciate the potential that big data management and the disruptive IT technology developing in the transportation industry may play in health care and wellness
+- Appreciate the potential that big data management and the disruptive IT technology developing in the transportation industry may have in health care and wellness

 - Have reviewed progress in the field of human-machine interface in automotive transportation and the roles that vision and cognition will play in this rapidly unfolding field

 - How can medical and visual scientists play a role in human factors and auto design issues?